machingclee/machingclee.github.io/static/media/357-swagger-for-lambdal.463d990b.md

       charset: UTF-8
       force: true
 ```
-in application.yml.
-Now API-Gateway understand how to decode it when they read:
+in `application.yml`.
+Now API-Gateway understands how to decode it when they read:

 ![](/assets/img/2025-01-03-01-39-18.png)

-#### Let's Dive Deeper
+#### Common Usages

 ##### Add multiple servers for API testing